Buckinghamshire-Digital-Service/buckinghamshire-council/docs/infrastructure.md

 1. Delete any personally-identifying data from staging.
 See [Data protection](data-protection.md) for instructions.

+The site is mostly read-only for end users.
+User actions which write to the site database include any actions in the Wagtail admin, plus on the site front end:

+- Search queries (Wagtail stores popular queries)
+- Subscribing to job search alerts
+- Wagtail FormPage instances
+- Page footer feedback form

+See [Data protection](data-protection.md) for details of which store PII.

 ### Media

 The fab commands are sufficient here.
 It's quicker just to copy original image files across (with no renditions):